-Chalazions (lumps in the eyelid which are not styes) can become much more frequent.
-This sometimes painful irritation can often be controlled with regular eyelid hygiene.
-You can use over-the-counter eyelid cleansing lotion, which comes in liquid form or wipes, to wipe your eyelids top and bottom in the morning and evening.
-It’s good for taking off makeup too if you’re a woman.
+Chalazions – lumps in the eyelid which are not styes – are more common if you have rosacea.
+This irritation can sometimes be painful, but usually controlled with regular eyelid hygiene.
+You can use over-the-counter eyelid cleansing lotion, which comes in liquid form or wipes.
+Wipe your eyelids top and bottom in the morning and evening.
+It’s good for taking off makeup too.

 My optician recommended daily eye drops to combat dryness.
-They’re a tears-substitute containing a lubricant called carmellose sodium and they work a treat for me.
+A tear substitute containing a lubricant called carmellose sodium works a treat for me.

-Dr Munn says this is a common treatment path, although as you’d expect in the ever-progressing world of dermatology, some things have changed slightly since my treatment began.
-“We would often now prescribe a once-daily tetracycline antibiotic (such as doxycycline or lymecycline) instead of oxytetracycline.
-And metronidazole gel is now used less frequently, with azelaic acid or another gel called ivermectin prescribed in its place.”
+Dr Rogers explains that some treatment guidance has changed slightly since my treatment began.
+“We now often prescribe a once-daily tetracycline antibiotic, such as doxycycline or lymecycline, instead of oxytetracycline.
+Metronidazole gel is now used less frequently, with azelaic acid or another gel called ivermectin prescribed instead.”

-The redness can also be treated.
-For me, a dermatologist has recommended laser treatment, which shrinks the blood vessels that are visible without hurting the skin around them.
-There are also topical treatments to reduce redness – Dr Munn says that mirvaso gel is one that can work, although it can cause irritation for some people.
-Some people may be given a prescription for beta blocker tablets.
+Redness can also be treated.
+For me, a dermatologist recommended laser treatment, which shrinks the blood vessels that are visible without hurting the skin around them.
+There are also topical treatments to reduce redness.
+Dr Rogers says that brimonidine (mirvaso) gel is one that can work, although it can cause irritation for some people.
+Some people may also be given a prescription for beta blocker tablets.

-There’s also plenty you can do yourself to combat rosacea.
+There’s plenty you can do yourself to combat rosacea.
 Here are some tips and suggestions.